Spooky Goings-On in the Smokies

 What could possibly be scarier than traipsing through a corn maze with zombies milling about?
 If that’s your thing, get to the Kyker Farms Corn Maze.
 It’s located in Sevierville, a short drive from Pigeon Forge.
 There is so much to do here — hayrides, haunted trails and a zombie blasterz that will be terrifyingly good fun!
 For tickets and information visit their website.

 Where to Stay

 We hope you’ll have some Halloween fun while traveling through the Great Smoky Mountains as there’s so much to do.
 Spend a week or two.
 Spend a weekend.
-But make sure you reserve the best cabins that Gatlinburg and Pigeon Forge have to offer.
+But make sure you reserve the best cabins in Gatlinburg and Pigeon Forge.